Rachel Squire

 Rachel Anne Squire (13 July 1954 – 5 January 2006) was a British Labour politician who served as Member of Parliament (MP) for Dunfermline West in Scotland from 1992 general election to 2005, and then for Dunfermline and West Fife from 2005 until her death after a long series of illnesses.

 Background

 Squire was born in Carshalton, Surrey.
 She attended the all-female Godolphin and Latymer School in Hammersmith and then proceeded to a degree in Archaeology and Anthropology at Durham University, and a social work qualification at Birmingham University.

 After university, Squire became a social worker, also working in factories and other manual jobs.
 She became a full-time official with National Union of Public Employees, the public sector union, later part of UNISON.
 Working for the union took her to Merseyside and then to Scotland, where she became the union's education officer.
-She served on the Labour Scottish Executive Committee.
+She served on the Labour Scottish Executive Committee, and was chair of the Linlithgow Constituency Labour Party.

+In 1984, Squire married Allan Mason, and they had two children.